aam29dc/cxmatrix_cpp2/README.md

 int gv;
 ````

-to add a description to a function /* descripe ur function */ when the function is brought up in an IDE like vs, .hpp comment seems to overwrite .cpp comment:
+to add a description to a function /* describe ur function */ when the function is brought up in an IDE like vs, .hpp comment seems to overwrite .cpp comment:
 ````c++
 /* description */
 int func();